KieranSweeden/llama-log/TESTING.md

 - Another issue was that headers were not in sequentially-descending order.
 This was fixed by making the headings the correct number and applying bulma text size classes to them to revert them back to how they previously looked.

+**SEO**

+- One of the issues raised with SEO was the lack of a meta tag within the head of the HTML document.
+This was prompty fixed as only the base template file needed to be changed.

 ## Known Bugs

 - Although the progress bar does work for Firefox desktop users, it does not animate & transition to it's desination, nor is the color the intended color.